 We worked to the sound track provided by a Canadian radio station streamed over the internet, London FM96.
 The music was alternative rock, and there wasn’t any bad music at all.
 You can check it out here: http://www.fm96.com/

 I am very very happy with my new tattoo, it is my first free hand tattoo, and I am so glad I trusted my instincts and got Tony to do it for me.
-You can see the photos of it being done here: http://www.dooza.tv/photos/my-kirituhi-tattoo-being-done-by-tony.
+You can see the photos of it being done here: https://www.dooza.tv/photos/my-kirituhi-tattoo-being-done-by-tony.
 Loo took most of these photos, and Richard took some too, including the under arm shots.

 Tony made me feel very welcome as his studio is in his house.
 This may sound strange to some, but since its fully licenced and professionally kitted out, its actually nicer than being in a shop.
 His family and friends were dropping in and out during the day, and I felt like I really got to know him.
 We didn’t have random people interupting us whilst working, I actually preferred this to a normal tattoo shop.